Global analysis of $\mu \to e$ interactions in the SMEFT: Constraints on SMEFT operators

 and

 Based on this flavor symmetry, we consider multiple couplings fits to LFV couplings in the following two multi-operator scenarios:

 Figure \ref{fig:U2flavor} presents $90\%$ C.L. limits on two Wilson coefficients obtained by marginalizing over remaining couplings in each case.
 Here, the blue and pink contours are the latest LHC and low-energy bounds arising from $\mu\to e$ conversion and $\mu\to 3e$, respectively.
 Note that the region inside the contours is allowed.
 The left plot corresponds to the down-type operator case and presents the bounds on two bottom-quark operators.
 As can be seen from Table \ref{topRGE} and was also observed in the case of $\tau \rightarrow e$ transitions \cite{Cirigliano:2021img}, the axial component $[C_{LQ,D}-C_{Ld}]_{bb}$ contribution to $\mu \rightarrow e$ conversion and $\mu \rightarrow 3 e$ is suppressed by at least a factor of ten compared to the vector.
 Coupled with the fact that we now have multiple vector couplings, this lead to a direction unconstrained by $\mu\to e$ conversion (pink dashed lines), which closes only when adding $\mu\to 3e$.
 The resulting bound is very close to the current LHC sensitivity.
 The right plot represents the case with light-quark operators.
 It is clearly seen that the bounds on $[C_{ LQ,U}]_{uu}$ and $[C_{LQ,D}]_{dd}$ are much weaker than those from single-operator analysis.
 This is because there are enough couplings to engineer cancellations in low-energy observables, dominantly $\mu\to e$ conversion.
 For example, if $C_{LQ,U}\sim -C_{Lu}$, their contributions to the SI $\mu\to e$ process are suppressed, while the axial-vector combination $C_{LQ,U} -C_{Lu}$ can still be constrained by the SD process.
 This results in much milder bounds as seen in Eq. (\ref{SD_AVuu}), in reach of the LHC.
 Although our analysis of $\mu\to e$ conversion focuses on the case with titanium targets, whose nuclear response functions are available, utilizing different nuclear targets in conversion searches could help to further constrain multiple couplings as discussed in Refs. \cite{Haxton:2022piv, Davidson:2017nrp, Fuyuto:2024skf}.
 For example, naturally occurring titanium is predominantly composed of the $^{48}$Ti isotope $(\sim 74\%)$ with nuclear spin zero.
 The isotopes $^{47}$Ti and $^{49}$Ti carry nonzero spin and their abundance are less than $10\%$, leading to a suppression of SD contributions.
 On the other hand, the aluminum target that will be used in the next-generation experiments, Mu2e and COMET, has a $100\%$ natural abundance of the isotope $^{27}$Al with nuclear spin $J = 5/2$.
 This property would be helpful to investigate further bounds on the axial-vector couplings.
+The fits showed in Fig. \ref{fig:U2flavor} neglect the theoretical errors due to parton distributions and missing perturbative QCD higher order corrections, nucleon and nuclear matrix elements.
+These can play a role, especially in assessing the discriminating power of $\mu \rightarrow e$ conversion with different targets \cite{Noel:2024led,Noel:2024swe}.
+Notice that gauge invariance links the $e\mu$ components of the vector operators $C_{LQ, U}$, $C_{LQ, D}$, $C_{Lu}$, $C_{Ld}$ and of the scalar and tensor operators to charged-current and neutrino operators \cite{Cirigliano:2021img}, which can be constrained by precision $\beta$ decays, meson charged-current decays, searches for rare processes such as $K \rightarrow \pi \nu \nu$ \cite{Cirigliano:2021img}, or searches for neutrino non-standard interactions \cite{Coloma:2024ict}.
+In a complete global analysis, it will be important to consider such constraints.

 We finally comment on the complementarity between LHC and EIC.
 In the framework of the SMEFT, and neglecting small interference effects proportional to the quark and lepton masses, the CLFV Drell-Yan and DIS cross sections both take the form